For rates and bookings go to our sister site:

 The Mornington Peninsula Shires policy aligns well with our own.

-You may see Jon and Dan around the cottages at various times during your stay, they may even ask you if they can attend to something in the cottage that you are staying in, they are our dedicated gardening staff who are slowly taking the gardens back to their indigenous roots.
 We want you to experience all of the Mornington Peninsula and that includes all the flora and hopefully some of the fauna.
 Our indigenous plantings will encourage insect and bird life back to the garden as well as some reptiles.

 The Mornington Peninsula and Western Port Biosphere Reserve was designated a Biosphere Reserve in November 2002, the first in more than 20 years and it has a combined area of 2,142 square kilometres, approximately one third of which covers coastal areas and the waters of Western Port.